WPRDC/data-guide/docs/privacy.md

 - Responding to accidental release

 ##How to Reduce the Risk of Accidentally Releasing PII
 There are several actions your organization can take to minimize the risk of accidentally releasing data containing PII or other sensitive information.
 The information in the publishers guide summarizes more-detailed information presented in UCSUR's 2015 White Paper "Frameworks to Protect Personally Identifiable Information and Assess the Risk of Unintended Breaches"

+The probability of a breach related to open data can be minimized by effective information management practices.

 ###1.
 Inventory PII
 Developing a catalog of the PII is held by the organization can inform internal processes and procedures designed to protect privacy.
 This inventory can include information about: